MogensWintherDK/lc-v1-next-web/posts/services/optimization.md

 - Create and agree on the action plan with the stakeholders
 - Execute the action plan with the team
 - Evaluate with the stakeholders

+## _Complex cases_
+Not all cases are as common as the examples given above.
+In cases where very complex data and data processing are involved, the performance challenges can be much more complex and require a deep-level analysis.
+The same goes for larger setups with multiple layers of services.

+The solutions can be anything from change of system structure, code optimization, algorithm optimization, data preprocessing, and much more.

 [Get in touch](/get-in-touch)